 There are two big benefits of the worldwide observation of Data Protection Day.
 The first is obvious: more material being shared and discussed in person or online, means that more people are being informed of the risks associated with sharing sensitive information.
 The second is less obvious to consumers and individuals, and deals directly with how we conduct business and protect ourselves from crime.

 In 2016, the ICO issued more than £1 million in fines to British businesses that had failed to keep their customer or employee data safe.
 Alongside changes to our data protection regulations, policy makers have been sending an increasingly clear message that breaches of personal privacy are a very serious matter.
-The GDPR might seem a way off, but compliance will require businesses to make some significant changes to their privacy policies, culture and technologies.
+GDPR compliance will require businesses to make some significant changes to their privacy policies, culture and technologies.
 If one thing is for sure, data protection will have to become a cornerstone of security strategy.

 One area especially relevant to this is the cloud, which is now widely being used both for the storage of data and to host applications that may contain sensitive customer information.
 Placing layered protections around cloud services, above and beyond those offered by the cloud vendors themselves, will help ensure that customer information is not being left open to cyber attack.
 The time for procrastination has passed, organisations should start looking for ways to future-proof their data protection policies now.